Christophertdoc/react-context-hooks/README.md

 - Context: used for global state
 - hook: used to do a variety of different things in functional components
 - useState(): a hook that is used for state
-- useEffect(): Very similar to the "lifecycle methods" that are used in class components. useEffect() allows for the manipulation of functional components during "mounting", "updating" and "unmounting".
+- useEffect(): This hook is like the "componentDidUpdate method" that is used in class components.